The INDEX function returns the value from a range of cells based on the row and column specified in the function arguments.

 If we want to return the whole table, we can do that by defining both column and row as zero.

 Returning the whole array of numbers into a single cell is not really what you can realistically do in Excel, but you can, for example, sum that array of numbers:

-As you can see, we are returning row number 2, column number 2, or the whole table with the help of the INDEX function.
-This results in errors, but with the help of the SUM function, we can return the sum of the desired row, column and table, respectively.
+Here, we are returning row number 2, column number 2, or the whole table with the help of the INDEX function, which results in errors.

 It is often the case that your array will consist of only one column, such as E6:E10 in the example below.

 In the column number part of the argument, valid statements are then either zero or number 1, as shown in cell H19.

 You can also omit column number part or the argument, which the INDEX function will interpret as if you’ve entered number 1: